ehsanshahrabi/Home_Sales/README.md

 ### 1️⃣ 🛠️ Environment Setup

-Our adventure begins by configuring the necessary environment variables for Spark and Java.
-The script automatically installs Spark and Java and initializes a SparkSession, the entry point to any Spark functionality.
+Our adventure begins by configuring the necessary environment variables for Spark.
+The script automatically installs Spark and initializes a SparkSession, the entry point to any Spark functionality.

 ### 2️⃣ 📦 Data Loading